 Academy Program Director

 Mrs. Buehl has been teaching mostly science related classes since 2001–with a little math and technology thrown in for good measure.
+She graduated from UW Madison with degrees in Secondary Education for Chemistry and Broadfield Science, as well as a Masters in Educational Psychology.
 She started working with the Online Academy in 2014, where she enjoys teaching and writing an even greater variety of classes.
 In her free time she spends time with her family reading, playing games, and being outside.

 Ms. Bertram has been with the Center since 2016.
 Her background and experience include teaching social studies and computers, as well as five years as a Library Media Specialist.
+She holds degrees in Secondary Education for social studies and history, as well as a K-12 certification in Library Science.
 She is a passionate lifelong learner who spends her free time exploring new technology, reading about the past, and researching anything that strikes her interest.
 She hopes to inspire the same enthusiasm for learning in all of her students.

 Susan Freiss loves teaching!
 As a social justice educator, she seeks to draw out children’s perspective and voice while building their reading, writing, and higher-order thinking skills.
 She has a Masters in Curriculum and Instruction, is a reading specialist and a National Board-certified teacher.